AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

   <figcaption>Together, the blue upper line and the black ReLU branches form the shaded enclosure.</figcaption>
 </figure>

 The upper line joins the ReLU endpoints $(-0.4,0)$ and $(0.4,0.4)$.
-Because ReLU is convex, the segment between those endpoints stays above its graph.
+Convexity of ReLU guarantees that the segment between those endpoints stays above its graph.
 For any unstable ReLU with $z\in[\ell,u]$ and $\ell<0<u$, the same chord is

 $$
 \operatorname{ReLU}(z)\leq\frac{u}{u-\ell}(z-\ell).
 $$

-The two lower lines and the upper chord form the **Triangle relaxation**: the convex hull of the ReLU graph over its known interval.
+The two lower lines and the upper chord form the **Triangle relaxation**, the convex hull of the ReLU graph over its known interval.
 Every exact ReLU value lies inside the triangle, so the enclosure is sound.
-This relaxation appears in
-[Formal Verification of Piece-Wise Linear Feed-Forward Neural Networks](https://arxiv.org/abs/1705.01320).
+This relaxation appears in [Formal Verification of Piece-Wise Linear Feed-Forward Neural Networks](https://arxiv.org/abs/1705.01320).

 ## Let Triangle certify April's larger square

+Now apply this enclosure to the full input square.
 April's first ReLU stays active because

 $$
 z_1=x_1+x_2-0.5\in[0.1,0.9].